esperanca/personal_website/src/posts/weeknote-039.md

   - design
   - covid
 ---
-I made a decision to invest my time redesigning this website instead of writing more frequently.
+Instead of writing more frequently, i decided to redesign this website.
 There is still a lot to do, but it was an exciting side project, and I had help from a brilliant [bunch of people](/colophon).
-The new layout is live, with the same content and a few new features.
-I can wait to get some feedback [feedback](/contact) and iterate.
+The new layout is live since August, with the same content and a few new features.
+I can wait to get some [feedback](/contact) and iterate.
 Onward.

 **Top 3 links**